Satisfactory Academic Progress

 Change of majors.
 If you change majors, the credits you earn under all majors will be included in the calculation of attempted, earned, and maximum timeframe credits, as well as your GPA calculation.

 Dropping a course.
 Courses that the student drops after the 100 percent refund period are included in the cumulative credits attempted and in the maximum timeframe.
-(If a student fails all courses attempted during the term, the financial aid staff will check to see if the student was enrolled for the entire period or unofficially withdrew from school.)
+(If a student fails all courses attempted during the term, the financial aid staff determines if the student was enrolled for the entire period or unofficially withdrew from school.)

 Incompletes.
 Courses assigned an incomplete grade are included in the cumulative credits attempted and in the maximum timeframe.
 These credits cannot be counted as earned credits until a satisfactory grade is assigned.